Tingram49/Rae-s-Cooking-Conversions/README.md

 might be useful.
 While talking about it, we got interrupted with the question of “How many Tablespoons are in a cup?” and from there, the idea was born.
 An application that can take any cooking measurement and give you the equivalent conversions for other units, Cups, Tsp, Tbsp, Fl Oz, ML.
+It will also convert recipes serving portions as well.

 • The name of the GUI application.
 - Rae’s Cooking Conversions

 • What is the purpose of the Application?
 - To easily convert one cooking measurement into other formats.
+- Recieve a receipt from user and the number of servings it provides, then converts the receipe for another desired nbumber of users.

 • List the reason you are creating the Application.
 - To save time and remove guess work when needing to change one